Genomics-HSE/DAIseg.mex/README.md

 There are two possible options to estimate parameters:

-> python daiseg.mex.py --EM yes --HMM_par par.file.txt --o out.txt
+> python daiseg.mex.py --EM yes --HMM_par par.file.txt --o output.txt

 to obtain estimations only for coalescent times